MailTape/MailTape-v1/_posts/2021-06-05-The-Growth-Eternal.md

 track2_link: 'https://mtsounds.s3.eu-central-1.wasabisys.com/454/track2.mp3'
 track3_link: 'https://mtsounds.s3.eu-central-1.wasabisys.com/454/track3.mp3'
 ---
-<p id="introduction">This Sunday, we welcome [The Growth Eternal](https://thegrowtheternal.bandcamp.com/) to MailTape for a selection of soulful and psychedelic tracks to draw you out of bed this morning :) Based in New York City, [79.5](https://79point5.bandcamp.com) is headed by vocalist and pianist Kate Mattison.
-The group’s releases tread into spaces of jazz, disco, rock, and funk; making straightforward descriptions of the group difficult to put into words :)
+<p id="introduction">This Sunday, we welcome [The Growth Eternal](https://thegrowtheternal.bandcamp.com/) to MailTape for an eclectic collection to jumpstart your morning :) Based in Los Angeles, [The Growth Eternal](https://thegrowtheternal.bandcamp.com/) is headed by multi-instrumentalist Byron Crenshaw.
+  Releases create worlds of experimental music, with influences stemming from blues, electronic, and ambient music; making straightforward descriptions of the group difficult to put into words :)

   new spaces of harmonies
   melting into the film of these structures